 The standard Canadian or American diet is well short of the 8-10 grams needed daily.

-Remember that collagen, gelatin and gelatinous bone broth are about ⅓ glycine.
+Remember that gelatin and gelatinous bone broth are about ⅓ glycine.

 For the meat that you consume, I’d recommend you consider eating slightly less and higher quality (grass finished, pasture raised, etc).

-Fattier cuts of meat and organ meats naturally have more glycine than lean cuts.
+Fattier cuts of meat and organ meats naturally have more than lean cuts.

 From here you can introduce meat with more connective tissue.
-More connective tissue means more collagen means more glycine per serving.
+More connective tissue means more gelatin means more gelatin per serving.
 This also means long, slow cook times are needed to prepare the meat properly.

 How Do I Get More Glycine?